KalleNolte/REMEMBER-Water-Is-the-Holy-Grail/encoded_self.md

 ⚛︎ **Gene Key 21 — Authority → Valor (Siddhi)**

-Diese vier bilden die Grundfrequenz deines Werkes.
+Those 4 constitute the base frequency of my work

 ⸻

-INTENTION PAGE – THE FREQUENCY OF THIS WORK
+INTENTION – THE FREQUENCY OF THIS WORK

 For Grant, His Team, and Any Reader Aligned With Truth